thvasilo/uncertain-trees-reproducible/README.md

 ## Running the experiments

 After you've prepared the environment and data, to re-run the experiments from the paper we can use the example commands in `reproduce-output.sh`.
-We recommend running the experiments ad-hoc and not simply running the script, because the runtime for the airlines experiments is very long.
+We recommend running the experiments selectively and not simply running the script, because the runtime for the airlines experiments is very long.
 The experiments on the small-scale data should not take very long however.